-Costco's take on an iconic wine rarely found under $20, the Kirkland Signature Barolo DOCG.
-Plus we track down the true producer...
+Costco’s take on an iconic wine rarely found under $20, we review the latest vintage of the Kirkland Signature Barolo DOCG.
+Plus we once again track down the true producer behind the label.

 Nebbiolo from Serralunga d’Alba, Piedmont, Italy.
 While we don’t know the exact aging on this wine, the Barolo region requires 38 months of aging before release with at least 18 months in oak.